sir-serge/webDesignFinalProject/readme.md

 - Enhance reporting capabilities
 - Implement email notifications
 - Add mobile responsiveness improvements

-## Support
-For technical support or questions, please contact the system administrator.

 ### registter ####
 when check box is false return the we should create the insert all data in table clientUser where we should use the primary key is the phone number. all inputs must valid and are required